JoeyyScott/Gamer-Supplies/README.md

 | review | TextField | null=True, blank=False |
 | added_by | ForeignKey | User, on_delete=models.CASCADE |
 | rating | IntegerField | default=0, validators=[MinValueValidator(1),MaxValueValidator(5)] |

++ **Extra Notes**: As per the assessment handbook 2020 and project requirements I have included two custom Django models outside of those created in the course.
+    + This includes:
+        + Review Model
+        + Coupon Model
+    + For both of these models I have aimed to include as much functionality as possible given my Django knowledge and time constraints.
+        + This includes CRUD functionality as well as internal logic.
+    + This was done as I am aiming for a distinction performance as I wished to showcase my knowledge and understanding of the MVC pattern in a full stack web application implementation.

 #### [Back to top](#contents)